Sukkah Design Sprint

 • Participants will learn principles of Design and Design Thinking from campus experts

-• The winning design will constructed on campus for the holiday.
+• The winning design will be constructed on campus for the holiday.

 Why Participate?